Selenium

 Antitumour therapy

-Four RCTs carried out an assessment of survival in cancer patients receiving selenium supplements:
+Four RCTs carried out an assessment of survival in cancer patients receiving selenium supplements.
+There is insufficient evidence to support the use of selenium for treating cancer.

 Supportive cancer care